Dr-rer-nat-Who/meh/README.md

   loralib.mark_only_lora_as_trainable(model)
   ```

-3. During the training loop, we apply RankAllocator of AdaLoRA to update importance scores of incremental matrices and allocate budget accordingly.
+3. During the training loop, we apply RankAllocator of ElaLoRA to update importance scores of incremental matrices and allocate budget accordingly.
   ```python
   from loralib import RankAllocator from loralib import compute_orth_regu